Angles: Classification and Properties

 Sample Problem 3: What type of angle is formed by the hands of the clock when it’s two o’clock?

-Answer: In the previous example, we have concluded that when the hands of the clock are at three o’clock, then the hands of the clock form a right triangle.
+Answer: When the hands of the clock are at three o’clock, they form a right triangle.
 Since the angle formed when it’s two o’clock is shorter than the angle formed when it’s three o’clock, the angle must be an acute angle.

 Angle Addition Postulate